-"Divine metaphysics is now reduced to a system ..."
-Whereas up to that point in Doorly's investigation the main accent had been on order, from the 1930's onward the accent shifted to system and science.
+"Divine metaphysics is now reduced to a system...."
+Whereas, up to that point in Doorly's investigation, the main accent had been on order; from the 1930s onward, the accent shifted to system and science.
 He was very much struck by the statement: "Divine metaphysics is now reduced to a system, to a form comprehensible by and adapted to the thought of the age in which we live.
-This system enables the learner to demonstrate the divine Principle, upon which Jesus' healing was based, and the sacred rules for its present application to the cure of disease" (S. & H. 146:31).
+This system enables the learner to demonstrate the divine Principle, upon which Jesus' healing was based, and the sacred rules for its present application to the cure of disease" (S&H 146:31).
 He now asked himself what this system was.
 System is based on categories and the laws interrelating these categories.
-Certainly, one was always saying that Christian Science is a system and that there are categories of metaphysics, because it is so stated in the textbook.
+Certainly, one was always saying that Christian Science is a system and that there are categories of metaphysics, because it is so stated in the Textbook.
 But what is this system?
 What are the categories of divine metaphysics?
 What are the laws of God, the orders, the rules?
-Nobody could give a sensible. scientific answer.
-What would be thought of an arithmetician who stated that arithmetic has a system, that this system has laws, order, rules, but could not actually explain it in concrete terms?
+Nobody could give a sensible, scientific answer.
+What would be thought of an mathematician who stated that arithmetic has a system, that this system has laws, order, rules, but could not actually explain it in concrete terms?

-Doorly became aware that the textbook is full of scientific terms that apply to any science, such as law, order, rule, system, method, form, plan which again form a sevenfold order.
+Doorly became aware that the Textbook is full of scientific terms that apply to any science, such as law, order, rule, system, method, form, and plan, which again form a sevenfold order.
 Christian Science, being the Science of all sciences, the proto-Science, would therefore furnish us with those scientific tools which are fundamental to any science.
-From this would follow the tremendous universal import and impact a scientific understanding of law, order, rule, system, method, form (gestalt) and plan would have for all the sciences.
+From this would follow the tremendous universal import and impact a scientific understanding of law, order, rule, system, method, form (gestalt), and plan would have for all the sciences.

-Little by little during the years 1937 and 1938 the answers to all these questions were beginning to take shape in Doorly's thought, thus fulfilling the prophecies Mary Baker Eddy had made in 1887.
+Little by little, during the years 1937 and 1938, the answers to all these questions were beginning to take shape in Doorly's thought, thus fulfilling the prophecies Mary Baker Eddy had made in 1887.
 The Science of spiritual harmony, defined through its constituents, began to take form.
-But the as yet faint outlines of the system of Christian Science needed still deeper investigation, to make its findings fool-proof and defensible against critics.
-In 1938/39, together with several other teachers and practitioners, John Doorly thoroughly investigated the seven synonymous terms for God and analysed them in depth.
+But the as yet faint outlines of the system of Christian Science needed still deeper investigation to make its findings fool-proof and defensible against critics.
+In 1938-39, along with several other teachers and practitioners, John Doorly thoroughly investigated the 7 synonymous terms for God and analyzed them in depth.

 The three categories of the divine system.
-In the course of many years of research three major categories of the divine system of Christian Science crystallized in Doorly's thought:
+In the course of many years of research, three major categories of the divine system of Christian Science crystallized in Doorly's thought:

-1. The nature of Being: the seven synonymous terms for God.
-The divine system rests predominantly on the seven synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, Love.
+1. The nature of Being: the 7 synonymous terms for God.
+The divine system rests predominantly on the 7 synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, Love (see S&H 465:10).
 We have already seen that without clearly differentiated identities, no order is possible.
 Now, order is God's first law.
 Being must be ordered, or it would be chaotic.
 If we want to understand God in order and harmony, we have to understand the order of the synonyms for God, and this is only possible if we can identify all the synonyms as being clearly differentiated from one another.
-This means that each one of the seven synonyms for God must be defined through its individual characteristic nature - through its characteristic ideas.
-So each synonym for God can be defined through the ideas that characterize it specifically and differentiate it from the other synonyms.
+This means that each one of the 7 synonyms for God must be defined through its individual characteristic nature-through its characterize it specifically and differentiate it from the other synonyms.
 Therefore the synonyms for God in a specific context are not freely interchangeable.